-Luckily, if you want to feed your baby turtles something a little more practical then dead bugs you’ll find that there are many pet turtle foods readily available in the home.
+Luckily, if you want to feed your baby turtles something a little more practical then dead bugs you’ll find that there are many pet turtle foods available in the home.
 You have a variety of options such as Chicken, Fish, Beef, Turkey, Eggs+Shells, Etc.

-As mentioned before, be sure to cut any food up into tiny little pieces for your tiny little turtles mouth.
+As mentioned before, be sure to cut any food up into tiny pieces for your tiny turtles mouth.
 Also make sure the meat is cooked and unseasoned.
 You don’t want your little friend to get sick or choke.

 And although they tend to prefer meats, it’s important to include the option of fruits and vegetables in your baby turtles diet.
 You can offer them simple things like Apples, Lettuce, Tomatoes, Carrots, Grapes, Cucumbers, Celery, etc.

 Again, cut them up into small morsels to avoid chocking hazards.